 Full HD (FHD)

 A video resolution of 1920×1080 pixels.
-It’s a standard for high-quality streaming and widely used across platforms.
+It’s a standard for high-quality streaming and is widely used across platforms.

 Frame Drop